 VeChainThor Wallet (desktop)

-The wallet offers several features, including the old fashioned instant exchange or direct cross-chain atomic swaps through two integrated exchanges, Changelly and Shapeshift.
-The wallet is of the desktop kind, being suitable for use with Windows, MacOS, Ubuntu, Debian, and Fedora.
-With low fees, wide variety of coins on offer and a well-tuned user interface, this wallet is available for your desktop Linux/Windows/Mac.
+The wallet offers several features, including the old-fashioned instant exchange or direct cross-chain atomic swaps through two integrated exchanges, Changellyand Shapeshift.
+The wallet is of the desktop kind, being suitable for use with Windows, macOS, Ubuntu, Debian, and Fedora.
+With low fees, a wide variety of coins on offer, and a well-tuned user interface, this wallet is available for your desktop Linux/Windows/Mac.
 Mobile wallets are expected to happen soon.

 Trust Wallet (mobile)

 Trust Wallet is an iOS and Android wallet which offers secure and reliable storage for various types of crypto.
 You can review Trust Wallet’s open-source code online, and the app has also been audited by security experts, Stateful.
 Trust Wallet can also be accessed through your online browser.
 The wallet allows you to send, receive and store various types of cryptocurrency tokens:

 Ethereum (ETH), all ERC20, ERC223, and ERC721 tokens, GoChain (GO), POA Network (POA), Callisto (CLO), Ethereum Classic (ETC), Wanchain (WAN), and VeChain (VET).

 The wallet stores the user’s private keys locally on his device, which is an important security feature.
 However, it does not offer 2FA.
 It has a backup facility for the simple recovery of your wallet and offers a built-in decentralized exchange thanks to its partnership with Kyber Network.
 Another Trust Wallet feature is a built-in Web3 browser that allows you to interact with decentralized applications directly from the Trust Wallet app.
 Overall it’s a simple, solid mobile solution that offers more flexibility than the native VeChainThor wallet but sacrifices some security features for that.